Horšovský Týn: History

 A merchant village on a trade route from Prague to Regensburg probably existed here in the 10th century.
 In 973, the area was donated by Duke Boleslaus II to the newly established bishopric of Prague.
 The first written mention of Horšovský Týn is from 1184.

 A settlement was established on the right bank of the Radbuza river and administered from nearby Horšov.
 In the mid-13th century, it became more important than Horšov, a castle was built here, and it became the seat of the estate.
 King Charles IV, promoted the village to a town and allowed to build fortification walls.
 The walls were not built around the entire perimeter of the town, and so the town was besieged and conquered during the Hussite Wars between 1422 and 1431.

-In 1542, the House of Lobkowicz bought the Horšovský Týn estate.
+In 1542, the Lobkowicz family bought the Horšovský Týn estate.
 Thanks to the business activities of the family, the estate became one of the ten largest estates in Bohemia at the turn of the 16th and 17th centuries.
 After the fire in 1547, the town was rebuilt in the Renaissance style.
 Horšovský Týn was confiscated from the Lobkowicz family after the Bohemian Revolt in 1620.

-After the Thirty Years' War, Horšovský Týn passed to the counts on Trauttmansdorff, in whose possession the castle remained until 1945.
-In the second half of the 17th century and in the 18th century, the town was germanised.
+After the Thirty Years' War, Horšovský Týn passed to the Counts of Trauttmansdorff, in whose possession the castle remained until 1945.
+In the second half of the 17th century and in the 18th century, the town was Germanised.
 The improving economic situation was reflected in the character of the town.
-The buildings were given a baroque and rococo appearance, which has been preserved in the historical centre to this day.
+The buildings were given a Baroque and Rococo appearance, which has been preserved in the historical centre to this day.

 In 1900, the railway to the town was built.
 During the late 19th century and especially after 1918, Czechs began moving into the district in large numbers.
 After the end of World War I in 1918, the town became part of the Czechoslovakia.

 From 1938 to 1945, the town and the region were annexed into Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After World War II, it became part of Czechoslovakia again and the German-speaking population was expelled.